chas-academy/u09-business-project-team-sa/README.md

 # 👨‍🍳 ChefMate

 **ChefMate** is a full-stack recipe planning app that lets users sign up, log in, and manage their meal plans across a weekly calendar.

-Built with the MEAN stack, it combines a robust backend with an interactive frontend UI.
+Built with the MERN stack, it combines a robust backend with an interactive frontend UI.

 ---